fbpx

 On their own these foods could be fine, but if eaten together they could add to your symptoms by tipping the amount of sorbitol into ‘high’ in one meal.

-Get support with the low FODMAP diet
+Get support with a low FODMAP diet

 Make sure you are eating a healthy, balanced diet during the restriction and reintroduction phase.

 I know that this can be feel a bit daunting, and can be technically very challenging whilst avoiding so many vegetables, fruits and most dairy.
-It’s important to eat enough protein, iron, calcium etc to keep up your energy.

 Pro tip – You can also download the Monash University app for the complete list of foods high and low in FODMAPs.
 It covers most foods and it’s really handy to take out and about with you.